 - Stony coral tissue loss disease (SCTLD) is no longer just a Florida problem.
 Unfortunately, other locations in the Caribbean have started to see similar disease signs and, as of August 1, 2019, the disease is confirmed in the Caribbean countries and territories of Jamaica, Mexico, Sint Maarten, the Dominican Republic, the U.S. Virgin Islands (St. Thomas), the Turks and Caicos Islands and Belize.
+For the latest information on the countries/territories affected by the disease please refer to the SCTLD dashboard on AGRRA's coral disease outbreak webpage.
 SCTLD is contagious between individual corals and among coral species but does not affect humans.
-It is water-borne and can also spread through contact.
-Work is ongoing to determine the pathogen(s) involved and although none have been determined, applications of the antibiotic amoxicillin have - arrested disease progression in both laboratory and field experiments, so a bacterial component is highly likely. - The correct identification of SCTLD depends on multifactor field diagnosis.
+It is water-borne and can also spread - through contact.
+Work is ongoing to determine the pathogen(s) involved and although none have been determined, applications of the antibiotic amoxicillin have arrested disease progression in both laboratory and field experiments, so a bacterial component is highly likely. - The correct identification of SCTLD depends on multifactor field diagnosis.
 Note that it can be difficult to distinguish between lesions on stony corals caused by disease, predation, overgrowth, competition or physical damage, and this makes it difficult to diagnose SCTLD based on single observations or photos alone.
 Key steps in the identification of SCTLD are based on the characteristics described on the MPAConnect poster guide to SCTLD (Figure 1).
-They are as follows: - If multiple lesions are observed, check whether there's total loss of tissue/denuded skeleton and no bleached tissue remaining, and whether tissue is visibly sloughing off. - Check affected coral species SCTLD has a distinct pattern of spread among susceptible species. - Check for higher than normal prevalence of disease on the stony corals that are known to be most susceptible to SCTLD, which can be 66-100% versus a "normal" background coral disease level of 2-3%.
+They are as follows: - If multiple lesions are observed, check whether there's total loss of tissue/denuded skeleton and no bleached tissue remaining, and whether tissue is visibly sloughing off. - Check affected coral species SCTLD has a distinct pattern of spread among susceptible species. - Check for higher than normal prevalence of disease on the stony corals that are known to be most